Everybody wants to Scale Scrum

 A new artifact – the Nexus Sprint Backlog helps with transparency across teams during the Sprint and is in addition to the individual Sprint Backlogs the teams maintain.
 The Nexus Sprint Backlog would essentially be a stage in the Product Backlog definition of workflow.
-And in this area the Nexus would typically visualize work that hasn’t started in any team yet, has started in at least some of the teams, and is Done meaning integrated increment is ready and no teams have any work left.
+And in this area, the Nexus would typically visualize work that hasn’t started in any team yet, has started in at least some of the teams, and is Done meaning integrated increment is ready and no teams have any work left.

 The example below (from 2013 or so) shows one such structure.
-The interesting aspect here is in how this group chose to visualize what’s going on while work is happening at the Team level.
+The interesting aspect here is how this group chose to visualize what’s going on while work is happening at the Team level.
 You can see that for each small PBI (yellow square) there’s a set of initially empty squares drawn in the Team-level PBI column.
 These reflect teams that are involved in this PBI and would need to complete their work before an integrated increment can be achieved.
 They then visualized what team-level PBI was in progress by half-filling the relevant square, and filling it completely when that team was ready to integrate and complete their work.

-While Kanban doesn’t have a direct impact on the Integrated Increment, it can bring much more transparency into process of creating such an increment and using it even beyond the Sprint Review all the way to real users and real feedback (which is how many enterprise-level teams still work – its still rare to see integrated increments being deployed/released throughout the Sprint).
+While Kanban doesn’t have a direct impact on the Integrated Increment, it can bring much more transparency into the process of creating such an increment and using it even beyond the Sprint Review all the way to real users and real feedback (which is how much enterprise-level teams still work – its still rare to see integrated increments being deployed/released throughout the Sprint).

 Kanban Applied to the Nexus Events